TMM-the-Band/T.M.M.-Quote-Replacer-Chrome-Extension/README.md

 ## TODO:
 - Fix problem preventing it from working with WordPress websites such as [dbknews.com](https://dbknews.com/) and other websites
+  - Or at least find an on-the-fly solution for deterimining if any website is compatible with the extension
-- Add the rest of the T.M.M. lyrics
+- Move the lyrics to their own JSON file
 - Maybe add a simple UI to make it easier to toggle